girls-whocode/remote_admin/README.md

 ## Change Log

+10/26/2024: Started creating more documents located in the Documents folder of this application.

+10/26/2024: Redesigned setup_action function to be more universal for all functions

+10/26/2024: Moved all setup_action calls to use new redesigned function

 10/18/2024: Added script to test if Arrow is already running and abort new instance.

 10/15/2024: Working on adding sensor data to System Information page.
 We need to determine if sensors library is install, if so then use it, if not then ignore it.